jengalas/bwaf-bbw/about/boardandstaff.md

       and a bachelor’s degree from Georgetown University.
 She is a current member of the American Institute of Architects (AIA) and has been a speaker at AIA conferences and Urban Land Institute events."
-  - title: Mary McLeod, Ph.D.
-    title_role: Consulting Historian/ Editor of Pioneering Women of American Architecture
-    image: "/v1618331199/McLeod-headshot_prd2h9.jpg"
-    description: 'Mary McLeod is a professor of architecture at Columbia University, where she teaches architecture history and theory.
-She has also taught at Yale University, Harvard University, University of Kentucky, and the Institute for Architecture and Urban Studies.
-Her research and publications have focused on the history of the modern movement and on contemporary architecture theory, examining issues concerning the connections between architecture and politics.
-      She is co-editor of Architecture, Criticism, Ideology and Architecture Reproduction, and is the editor of and contributor to the book Charlotte Perriand: An Art of Living (Abrams, 2003).
-In addition, she is co-editor of the website Pioneering Women of American Architecture (Beverly Willis Architectural Foundation). '
-  - title: Victoria Rosner, Ph.D.
-    title_role: 'Consulting Historian/ Editor of Pioneering Women of American Architecture '
-    image: "/v1618329946/victoria-rosner-columbia_d4ppc3.jpg"
-    description: |-
-      Victoria Rosner is Dean of Academic Affairs at Columbia University School of General Studies and teaches in the Columbia University Department of English and Comparative Literature.
-Much of her scholarship focuses on modernism across diverse forms of cultural production, notably literature and architecture.
-She is the author, most recently, of Machines for Living: Modernism and Domestic Life (Oxford University Press, 2020).
-      A growing component of her work examines gender in the professions: Victoria is co-editor of Beverly Willis Architecture Foundation’s web-based archive Pioneering Women of American Architecture.
   section_break: false
 - template: portrait-gallery-template
   include_left-hand_column_text_: true